• Skip to primary navigation

 Instructions

 • Preheat oven to 400 degrees.
-Line a baking tray with parchment paper and set aside.
+Line a baking tray with parchment paper or tinfoil sprayed with cooking spray and set aside.

 • Place the ground venison and pork sausage in a large glass bowl and add the remaining ingredients to the bowl.